-Among other things, the CARES Act also provides that (a) lenders are prohibited from foreclosing mortgage loans that are FHA insured, VA, HUD or USDA Rural Development guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days ended May 17, 2020, and (b) during the national emergency concerning the Pandemic, borrowers with Federal Single Family Loans directly or indirectly facing economic difficulties as a result of the coronavirus can seek up to 360 days of payment forbearance.
-In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures and evictions with respect to Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for single-family residences until at least December 31, 2020.
-As of September 1, 2020, the Agency has granted forbearance approvals for 330 Program Loans which are not pooled into Program Securities in an aggregate principal amount of approximately \$29 million, which is 8.8 percent of the principal amount of all Program Loans not pooled into Program Securities held under the Bond Resolution, and has paused foreclosure actions with respect to 18 Program Loans not pooled into Program Securities in an aggregate principal amount of approximately \$1 million, which is 0.4 percent of the principal amount of all Program Loans not pooled into Program Securities held under the Bond Resolution.
-As of June 30, 2020, Program Loans not pooled into Program Securities comprised approximately 19.6 percent of the combined Program Loans and Program Securities pledged to the payment of Bonds under the Bond Resolution.
+From April 1, 2020 to November 23, 2021, the Agency granted forbearance approvals for 494 Program Loans that are not pooled into Program Securities in an aggregate principal amount of approximately \$42.3 million, which is 12.2 percent of the principal amount of all Program Loans not pooled into Program Securities held under the Bond Resolution as of March 31, 2020, and paused foreclosure actions on occupied single-family residences with respect to 36 Program Loans not pooled into Program Securities in an aggregate principal amount of approximately \$3 million, which is 0.8 percent of the principal amount of all Program Loans not pooled into Program Securities held under the Bond Resolution as of that date.
+As of November 23, 2021, 83 of those Program Loans in an aggregate principal amount of approximately \$7 million, which is 2.1 percent of the principal amount of all Program Loans not pooled into Program Securities held under the Bond Resolution as of March 31, 2020, were still in forbearance.
+Of the 411 Program Loans with an aggregate principal amount of approximately \$35 million no longer in forbearance, approximately 19 percent in aggregate principal amount of those Program Loans have had missed payments deferred until maturity, approximately 10 percent have had missed payments subordinated as a junior lien payable to HUD, approximately 21 percent have had payments modified, approximately 44 percent have either not missed any payments or have had missed payments repaid and the remaining approximately 6 percent may be eligible for loss mitigation but no specific option has yet been identified.
+As of September 30, 2021, Program Loans not pooled into Program Securities comprised approximately 13.8 percent of the combined Program Loans and Program Securities pledged to the payment of Bonds under the Bond Resolution.
 (See "The Residential Housing Finance Program - Mortgage Loan Portfolio and Acquired Program Securities.")
 The Agency expects to receive and approve additional forbearance requests relating to Program Loans during the Pandemic.
-The Agency also provides loans under its multifamily rental housing program, many of which are covered by the relief provisions of the CARES Act.
-The Agency's loans provided under its home improvement program and its monthly payment loan program, as well as some loans for single family housing that are not pledged as security for any debt of the Agency, are not affected by the relief provisions of the CARES Act.
+The Agency also provides loans under its multifamily rental housing program, many of which are covered by the relief provisions of certain Government Actions.
+The Agency's loans provided under its home improvement program and its monthly payment loan program, as well as some loans for single family housing that are not pledged as security for any debt of the Agency, are not affected by the relief provisions of the Government Actions.
 However, the Agency has granted and may choose to grant forbearance approvals for certain of these loans during the Pandemic.
 (See "Other Programs" and "Other Programs - Monthly Payment Loans.")